Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/npc-show-dialogue.md

 1. The tester starts the game.
 2. The tester goes to the NPC.
-3. The tester starts a dialgoue.
+3. The tester starts a dialogue.
 4. The dialog box is displayed.

 ## Alternative procedures